On the gracesize of trees: Introduction

 Within extremal combinatorics, a common question to pose is ``which properties must a host graph possess in order to guarantee that it contains a given subgraph?'', with classical results such as theorems of Mantel \cite{Mantel} and Dirac \cite{dirac1952some} providing sufficient conditions for the existence of triangles and spanning cycles respectively.
 Colouring analogues of these problems have been extensively studied, most notably in Ramsey theory, which investigates the appearance of monochromatic subgraphs in edge-coloured graphs.
 A complementary perspective is given by anti-Ramsey theory, initiated by Erd\H{o}s, Simonovits, and S\'{o}s \cite{Erdos1975antiramsey}, which concerns the existence of rainbow subgraphs, in which all edges must receive distinct colours.
 In this paper, we use this colouring framework to study a classical labelling problem in combinatorics: the graceful tree conjecture.
 Specifically, we tackle the problem by reformulating the conjecture in terms of finding rainbow trees in appropriately edge-coloured complete graphs, connecting graceful labellings to tools from extremal and probabilistic graph theory.

 A \defn{labelling} of a graph $G$ on $m$ edges is an injective mapping $\phi : V(G) \rightarrow \mathbb{N}$, and we say $\phi$ is \defn{graceful} if its image is $\{1,\ldots,m+1\}$ and the values of $|\phi(x) - \phi(y)|$ are pairwise distinct over all edges $xy \in E(G)$.
+A graph is said to be \defn{graceful} if it admits a graceful labelling.
 Graceful labellings were first introduced by R\'{o}sa \cite{rosa1966} in 1966 (as $\beta$-valuations) and later renamed by Golomb \cite{GOLOMB197223}.
 Given a labelling $\phi$, we call the values of $|\phi(x) - \phi(y)|$ for $xy \in E(G)$ the \defn{edge-differences} of $\phi$.
-The main theme of research in this area is to determine which graphs admit graceful labellings.
-An unpublished result of Erd\H{o}s (see \cite{graham_sloane1980}) reports that almost all graphs do not have this property.
-On the other hand, trees are an interesting class of graphs to consider, since the set of edge-differences of any graceful labelling $\phi$ of an $n$-vertex tree must exactly coincide with the set $\{1,\dots,n-1\}$.
+The main theme of research in this area is to determine which graphs are graceful.
+Since any graceful graph on $n$ vertices necessarily satisfies $e(G)\leq n-1$, almost all graphs are not graceful simply because they are too dense, as noted by Erd\H{o}s (unpublished, see \cite{GOLOMB197223,graham_sloane1980}).
+Trees are an interesting class of graphs to consider, since the set of edge-differences of any graceful labelling $\phi$ of an $n$-vertex tree must exactly coincide with the set $\{1,\dots,n-1\}$.
 This resulted in the graceful tree conjecture, posed in the 1960s, and usually accredited to R\'{o}sa. \begin{conjecture}[Graceful tree conjecture] Every tree admits a graceful labelling. \end{conjecture}